 To me, fresh peaches are synonymous with Summer.
 And Summer, my friend, is right around the corner!
 27 days and counting.

 What’s on your Summer agenda?
 Mine is jam-packed with work and play.
 Just the way I like it.
 Heading to California in June to catch up with a few of my very best girlfriends, finishing up two really exciting projects (that I cannot wait to share with you SOON), celebrating my 29th birthday in July, and baking plenty of Christmas cookies in August because, you know… #crazyfoodbloggerlife.
 Pretty sure it’s going to be the best Summer ever!

 But I digress… back to the peaches.
 Last week I brought home 5 pounds of them and went berserk!
-I baked a pie (recipe coming soon), a dozen peach muffins, fresh peach margaritas (a warm weather must!!!), and these peaches and cream scones. ← Peach mania and it tastes so good.
+I baked a pie (recipe coming soon), a dozen peach muffins, fresh peach margaritas (a warm weather must!!!), and this peaches and cream scones recipe. ← Peach mania and it tastes so good.

 You can peel the peaches, or keep the skins on, up to you!
 I did half and half and loved the rustic results.

 For the glaze you’ll need confectioners’ sugar, salt and heavy cream – that’s it!
 Vanilla extract can also be added, but that’s 100% optional.
 They get whisked together until smooth, then drizzled over the warm scones.

 - The key to tender, flaky, better-than-the-bakery scones is COLD BUTTER.
 Cold, cold, cold!

 - When it comes time to add the butter into the dough, you should resist working with your hands if possible, since body heat will quickly melt the butter.
 I suggest using a pastry cutter if you own one, but two forks will also do the job.
 My favorite method is grating the butter right on top of the dry ingredients, then quickly working it into the dough with two forks.